fizx/sit/README.md

 ## Quick Start

 Feeling adventurous?
-Run chaser on your own system and try some of these demos.
+Run SIT on your own system and try some of these demos.

-### Downloading and building chaser
+### Downloading and building SIT

 ```
 git clone git://github.com/fizx/sit.git